MatchuPitchu/github-actions-summary/02_github-actions.md

       mongodb:
         # a service always runs into an image (here: 'mongo' image of docker hub)
         image: mongo

+        # if V2 b) job runs without a container: open port of localhost IP address
+        # ports:
+        #   # internal port 27017 should be forwarded to port on Runner machine
+        #   - 27017:27017
         # insert needed credentials for mongo db
         # notice: this database is only running as long as the workflow is running
         # so it can NOT be used by anybody else and exposing dummy credentials is possible

         env:
           MONGO_INITDB_ROOT_USERNAME: root
           MONGO_INITDB_ROOT_PASSWORD: example